gmc-code/PC-algorithms1/docs/maths_python/bisection.rst

     :width: 300
     :align: center

-| Here's an example of how you can use the bisection function to find the root of the sin(x) function in the interval [2, 4] with a maximum of 5 | :literal: 'Iteration  s.
+| Here's an example of how you can use the bisection function to find the root of the sin(x) function in the interval [2, 4] with a maximum of 5 | Iteration    s.
 | The output value is 3.1875.

 .. code-block:: python